DaveParillo/intermediate-cpp/_sources/containers/sequence-containers.rst

    a->next = b;
    tail->prev = b;

-At this point, we have created the basic structure shown in the previous diagram.
+At this point, we have created the basic structure shown in the first list diagram.
 Once we have such a list, we can access all of the elements, if we have a pointer to any one of them.
 For example, to print all of the elements, we could: